Co-ops

 6. Find someone in an executive position

-The letter below is written by the chief financial officer of a company.
-That is a major plus, Lahav says.
+The letter below was provided by the chief financial officer of a company, which according to Lahav is a major plus.

 “If the person writing the letter has an executive position that allows him to interview people, then the board will give more weight to the letter,” he says.

 Got a famous friend who can endorse you?
-Lahav says that might backfire if they have controversial views.
+Lahav says that might backfire if they are at all controversial.

 “If the person recommending you is a known figure who has opinions that might not be well-liked by certain parts of the public—either direction of the political map—then you might want to avoid using that person,” he says.